GodswillUmoh/Building_Multiple_Linear_Regression_Model/README.md

 Multicollinearity occurs when two or more independent variables in a regression model are highly correlated, meaning they share a significant amount of the same information.
 This can make it difficult to determine the individual effect of each variable on the dependent variable.
   >

-+ 6. The Outlier Check:
++ 6. The Outlier Check (This an addition, not an assumption):
   > An outlier check involves identifying and assessing data points that deviate significantly from the other observations in a dataset.
 Outliers can have a disproportionate impact on statistical models, influencing the results and potentially leading to inaccurate conclusions.
   > Why Check for Outliers?
 Distort Statistical Analysis: Outliers can skew means, variances, and other statistical measures.
   > __Methods to Identify Outliers:__